The Greeks Had a Word for Them: Plot

-Jean (Ina Claire), Polaire (Madge Evans), and Schatzi (Joan Blondell) are former showgirls who put their money together in order to rent a luxurious penthouse apartment.
+Jean, Polaire, and Schatzi are former showgirls who put their money together in order to rent a luxurious penthouse apartment.
 Jean is on her way back from France after a failed engagement which left her penniless.
 She manipulates a fellow male ship passenger into paying her dining bill, claiming that she can't find her checkbook.
 After she's home the girls scheme to get Jean engaged again, Jean suggests an old flame named Pops (whom the audience never sees), but she is surprised to find that Schatzi is now engaged to him.
 Polaire loans Jean her "bad dime" bracelet which has brought her good luck (the dime has a hole in it).
-Polaire phones Dey Emery (David Manners) to arrange a party for that night and asks him to set Jean up with a date for the evening.
-Later at a nightclub, Dey introduces Jean to pianist Boris Feldman (Lowell Sherman), but she doesn't like him.
+Polaire phones Dey Emery to arrange a party for that night and asks him to set Jean up with a date for the evening.
+Later at a nightclub, Dey introduces Jean to pianist Boris Feldman, but she doesn't like him.
 Boris bets Jean that he can make her fall in love with him just by playing the piano for her, $5,000 if she doesn't fall in love with him, "everything" if she does.

 Later that night the group go to Boris' apartment where Polaire plays piano and Boris falls in love with her, forgetting the arrangement he made with Jean.
 He proposes to make Polaire his protégé, and she agrees to come back to his apartment in ten minutes after she gets her things.
 Meanwhile, Jean has taken off her dress, put on her coat and hides upstairs until Polaire leaves.
 She schemes to make Boris her own by seducing him.
 Polaire returns after ten minutes but it is too late, Boris is too busy to answer the door.
 After leaving Boris' apartment, Polaire is involved in a bad car accident when her taxi driver collides with a milk truck, and she is hospitalized.